Dirkster99/TreeLib/README.md

   Console.WriteLine(item.GetPath());
 }
 ```
+Following this pattern leads to a clear cut seperation of traversal algorithm versus operations
+performed on each tree node.

-The project in this repository contains a demo console project to demo its usage.
+The project in this repository contains a demo console project to demo its usage in more detail.

 # Suported Generic Traversal Methods